 Intended Learning Outcomes

-use appropriate graphs, tables and summary statistics to explore data: 1,2demonstrate the use of numerical evidence in the business environment: 1,2use appropriate techniques to measure relationships and build simple linear regression models with continuous data: 1,2apply probability to such issues as independence: 2choose from among various functional forms on the basis of their properties and apply in different business situations: 1,2apply the concept of ┐margins┐ for decision making i.e. the value of differentiation and higher order derivatives for univariate functions: 2demonstrate the ability for logical and structured problem analysis: 2demonstrate the ability to utilise a software package (Excel) for a range of statistical applications: 1
+use appropriate graphs, tables and summary statistics to explore data: 1,2demonstrate the use of numerical evidence in the business environment: 1,2use appropriate techniques to measure relationships and build simple linear regression models with continuous data: 1,2apply the concept of optimisation for decision making in business situations: 1choose from among various functional forms on the basis of their properties and apply in different business situations: 1apply the concept of ┐margins┐ for decision making i.e. the value of differentiation and higher order derivatives for univariate functions: 1demonstrate the ability for logical and structured problem analysis: 1,2

-22 hours lectures8 hours problem based exercise classes4 hours computer lab classes32 hours preparation for classes24 hours assignment preparation60 hours independent study
+18 hours lectures6 hours problem based exercise classes32 hours preparation for classes24 hours preparation for on-line test60 hours independent study

 No pre-requisite beyond programme entry requirement for grade C GCSE Mathematics or equivalent.